Andrew Benintendi Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 11th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in MLB.

-- The Pirates have the ninth-ranked team ERA across all league pitching staffs (3.46).
+- The Pirates have a 4.28 team ERA that ranks 14th among all league pitching staffs.

-- Pirates pitchers combine to surrender nine total home runs at a rate of 1.5 per game (to rank 20th in baseball).
+- The Pirates rank 25th in baseball in home runs given up (13 total, 1.9 per game).

-- Hill (0-1) gets the starting nod for the Pirates, his second of the season.
+- The Pirates will send Velasquez (0-1) to the mound to make his second start of the season.

-- In his last time out on Saturday, the left-hander tossed five innings against the Cincinnati Reds, giving up three earned runs while surrendering three hits.
+- The righty last pitched on Sunday against the Cincinnati Reds, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.